animatedmax/spring-data-geode/src/main/markdown/reference/data.md

 <div class="paragraph">

-For accessing the full power of the {data-store-name} query language, a developer can use the `find` and `findUnique` methods, which, compared to the `query` method, can execute queries across multiple Regions, execute projections, and the like.
+For accessing the full power of the GemFire query language, a developer can use the `find` and `findUnique` methods, which, compared to the `query` method, can execute queries across multiple Regions, execute projections, and the like.